erik429/Twitch-Drops/README.md

 2. Download the 7TV plugin for Google Chrome.
 3. **Download** the program from [Releases](https://github.com/your-repo/twitch-drops/releases).
 4. Launch the program and follow these steps:
-   - Click **Set Coordinates** and select the "Live" indicator position on the Twitch stream.
+   - Click **Set Coordinates** and select the "Live" indicator position on the a LIVE Twitch stream.
-   - Add the streams you wish to watch (or use the pre-configured list).
+   - Close the stream
-   - Click **Start Watching** and relax!
+   - Click **Start Watching**!

 ---